How Achtung.app measures AI visibility

 Achtung.app asks AI assistants for recommendations in a niche without naming the brand or its domain in the query.
 Only when a model surfaces a brand on its own does it count as an organic citation.

 This is intentionally stricter than tools that ask AI directly about a brand.
-A brand that only appears when prompted by name has no real AI visibility — it just exists in the model's vocabulary, which is different.
+An answer like that shows the model knows the brand.
+It does not show unprompted visibility on brand-free questions.
 Learn more about GEO →

-The daily score (0–100) is composed of six factors.
-The weighting may change as Achtung.app gathers more data – the factors themselves and their definitions are stable.
+AI Prominence is a brand's visibility value from 0 to 100, recalculated daily from the Starter tier up and weekly on Lite.
+It is composed of six factors.
+The weighting may change as Achtung.app gathers more data; the factors themselves and their definitions are stable.

-- ✓ Citation Frequency – share of queries that mention the brand at all.
+- Mention Frequency – share of queries that mention the brand at all.
+What is counted is the brand being named in the answer, not the website being linked as a source.

-- ✓ Citation Breadth – share of AI providers that mention the brand.
+- Mention Breadth – share of AI platforms that mention the brand.
 Measures distribution rather than volume.

-- ✓ Recommendation Strength – how actively a citation is framed as a recommendation, from neutral mention to explicit top pick.
+- Recommendation Strength – how actively a mention is framed as a recommendation, from neutral mention to explicit top pick.

-- ✓ Trend Momentum – change in citation rate against the previous period.
+- Trend Momentum – change in mention rate against the previous period.

 Quality scaling